-Semi-automatic EasyMIG 125 machine has automatic protection functions with intelligent to over-voltage, over-current and over-heat.
-If any of the above problems occures, the alarm lamp on the front panel will light and output current will be automatically turned off to protect and extend the equipment using life.
+Semi-automatic EasyMIG 130 has an automatic protection functions with intelligent to overheating and over-load.
+If any of the above problems occur, the output current will be automatically turned off to protect and extend the life of the equipment.

 Device is equipped with a two-roll welding wire feeder and 1kg/100mm holder spool.
-MIG welding torch and the earth clamp are permanently installed.
+MIG welding gun is permanently installed, so the device is ready for work.